 Tribal people from books and articles

-The sleeping patterns of certain tribal people are well-explored in an article called “Toward a Comparative Developmental Ecology of Human Sleep”, and it is one of the best pieces of literature out there if you are interested in an introduction to how tribal people sleep across the world.
-The available information presented in this part is only a fraction of everything that is covered in that article, so you are highly encouraged to read it if you want to learn more.
+The sleeping patterns of certain tribal people are well-explored in an article, “Toward a Comparative Developmental Ecology of Human Sleep”.
+Additionally, it is one of the best literature sources if you are interested in an introduction to how tribal people sleep across the world.
+The available information in this section is only a fraction of everything in that article.
+Thus, you are highly encouraged to read it if you want to learn more.

 The Gabra people live around Kenya and Ethiopia.
 They take frequent naps and do not care about what the surface they sleep on.
 This means that they can nap on the ground, leaves and so on.
 Their naps usually span between 15 and 30 minutes, and they can occur at any time throughout the day.
 In this tribe, old men nap even longer, up to 2 hours.

 This tribe originates in Pakistan.
 The people from this tribe take frequent naps, usually between 12:00 and 14:30.
-Thus, it can be said that they practice a Siesta lifestyle.
+Thus, they most likely practice a Siesta lifestyle.

 The Hiwi people live in Colombia and Venezuela.
 They nap very frequently during the day, but they also segment their core sleep from time to time.
 The sleep pattern of these people actually resembles that of the Malagasy people, who also practiced a similar lifestyle.

-In Congo you can find the Efe people.
-These people won’t nap unless they are sick, and taking naps is actually a symbol of weakness for them.
-They don’t have strict bedtimes, but they sometimes wake up in the middle of the night and then finish their core sleep after staying awake for a few hours.
+In Congo, you can find the Efe people.
+These people will not nap unless they are sick.
+Taking naps is actually a symbol of weakness for them.
+They do not have strict bedtimes, but they sometimes wake up in the middle of the night.
+Then, they would finish their core sleep after staying awake for a few hours.

-The !Kung tribe can be found in Namibia, Angola and Botswana.
+The !Kung tribe is in Namibia, Angola and Botswana.
 This is a very interesting tribe, since they do not abide by any bedtimes.
 In other words, they have fluctuating sleep schedules.
-These people also sometimes wake up after sleeping for a while and continue sleeping later, which means that they have Segmented sleep tendencies.
+These people also sometimes wake up after sleeping for a while and continue sleeping later, which means that they have some inclination for Segmented sleep.

 The Ache are a tribe that live in Paraguay.
-These people follow a Segmented-like sleep pattern on some days where they wake up in the middle of the night, stay awake for a few hours and then continue sleeping later.
+These people follow a Segmented-like sleep pattern on some days.
+They wake up in the middle of the night, stay awake for a few hours and then continue sleeping later.

-In various tribes around the world, diverse sleep patterns appear to serve survival advantages or cultural needs.
-Even where there are not known reasons, these examples demonstrate that polyphasic sleep has been natural and frequent throughout human history.
+Among various tribes around the world, diverse sleep patterns appear to serve survival advantages or cultural needs.
+Even when the reasons are unclear, these examples show polyphasic sleep has been natural and frequent throughout human history under the proper environments.